 Join us for the Hanna Institute Summit, an immersive, three-day conference focused on learning and sharing new and proven approaches to trauma-informed care (TIC).
 Hosted in breathtaking Sonoma wine country, the event welcomes educators, school personnel, and clinical partners who will hear from leading TIC experts, and participate in interactive discussions and exercises focused on healing-centered practices and models of resiliency.
-In addition to receiving continuing education (CE) credits for participating, you will have opportunities to enjoy the Sonoma Valley’s unique amenities, including wine tasting, nature hikes and farm-to-table cuisine.
+In addition to receiving continuing education (CE) credits for participating, you will have opportunities to enjoy the Sonoma Valley’s unique amenities, including wine tasting, nature hikes and farm-to-table cuisine. *CEU credits will be given only for LMFTs, LCSWs, LPCCs, and LEPs.

 January 29 – 31, 2020